-Giving a Cat a Pill with a Pill Popper
+Video: How to Give a Cat a Pill – Using a Pill Popper

 As you can see in the video above, a basic pill “popper” or “gun” makes giving solid medications to your sick cat both painless and stress-free.
 Which is good for you both.